Dereham

 used to sail down the coast to Happisburgh.
 Happisburgh

-churchyard is also full of graves of shipwrecked
+churchyard is full of graves of shipwrecked

 sailors.
 The final